openqasm/openqasm/source/language/openpulse.rst

 Each operation takes as input one or more signals (which can also be ``envelope`` or ``carrier``) applies a transformation, and produces a new signal.
-Note these do not mutate the input signals, but are more akin to piping the signal into a transfer function.
-Signals are classical and may be copied without a problem.
-It is up to the compiler to choose how to implement the required transformations on hardware.
-Currently, the following signal operations exist
+Note these do not mutate the input signals, but instead pipes the signal into a transfer function producing a new signal derived from the inputs.
+Signals are classical and may be reused.
+It is the responsibility of the target compiler to decided how to implement signals on hardware.
+For example, the compiler may implement carriers by applying a digital sideband to supplied envelopes and tracking all phases in software or alternatively it may assign carriers directly to <numerically controlled oscillators `https://en.wikipedia.org/wiki/Numerically-controlled_oscillator`>_ in control hardware.

+Currently, the following signal operations exist:

 - ``shift(signal sig, length time)``: Shift the signal by ``time``, :math:`s(t)->s(t+time)`.
 - ``set(signal sig, length time)``: Force the signal time index to begin at ``time``.